arrow-left

 High

-The principle of subsidiarity of governance will lead to many “soft” boundaries: specific rules, roles and regulations that are common within a sector but differ from the equivalent agreements in other sectors
+The principle of subsidiarity of governance will lead to many “soft” boundaries: specific rules, roles and regulations that are common within a sector but differ from the equivalent agreements in other sectors.

-The boundaries that are to be crossed when “non-BDI” actors are part of a specific operational network and need to be incorporated in the digital data exchange.
+These boundaries are the boundaries that are to be crossed when “non-BDI” actors are part of a specific operational network and need to be incorporated in the digital data exchange.

-The most obvious example is the delivery of a shipment to a receiving party.
+The clearest example is the delivery of a shipment to a receiving party.
 The receiving party may very well not be a member of a BDI association, unaware of the BDI framework and may have less Logistics IT maturity.
 The shipper and transporter would like to maintain the benefits of the automated controlled digital data exchange in such a case, without reverting to the default paper-based process.

 Standardized terms and conditions have been developed to codify roles, responsibilities and liabilities between the seller, a carrier and the buyer.
 International treaties harmonize these conditions between countries.
 The aim is clear: this standardization and harmonization facilitates trade.